-Undergraduate Researcher at Auburn University interested in AI/ML and Computer Vision
+MS Computer Science student at NYU Courant interested in AI/ML and Computer Vision

-I am a Computer Science major with a minor in Statistics at Auburn University, where I will graduate in Spring 2026.
-I have experience with Python, PyTorch, SQL, JavaScript, HTML/CSS and more.
+I graduated from Auburn University with a B.S. in Computer Science and a minor in Statistics in Spring 2026.
+In Fall 2026, I will begin my Master's in Computer Science at NYU Courant.
+I have experience with Python, PyTorch, SQL, C#, JavaScript and more.

 I am an Undergraduate Researcher in Dr. Anh Nguyen's Explainable AI lab.
 Since joining in July